Montessori Early Childhood Practice - FdA

 The focus and context for the study of early childhood is the distinct philosophy and pedagogy of Montessori practice, and we aim to develop reflective practitioners who are forward thinking, responsive and ready to engage in contemporary early years discourse.

 The Level 5 foundation degree is offered full-time over two years to new entrants.
 Full-time students attend MCI two or three days per week and are in professional placement in a Montessori setting two days per week.

 If you have already studied with MCI and have either the former MCI International Diploma in Montessori Pedagogy, or the current MCI Diploma in Montessori Pedagogy – birth to seven (Early Years Educator), you are awarded university credits (APL) and gain direct entry to Year 2 (Level 5).
 Choose to study either full-time over one year, or part-time over two years.
 You will need to be based in a group setting for an additional two days per week.

 The FdA provides a platform for students wishing to progress to the full Early Childhood Studies BA (Hons) with scope to develop as graduate leaders and early years teachers.

 Employability and work-based learning is a key aspect of the training.
 Students combine academic study with practical experience on assessed professional placements in Montessori settings.
 The vocational nature of the course fully meets the early years educator requirements and allows you to work as an early years practitioner with a Montessori specialism.

 There is a strong emphasis through all assessments on the relationship between practical, work related tasks and theoretical perspectives – which is in itself an important practical professional skill.

 - you must be a minimum of 18 years of age.

-- You should have GCSE Maths and English (grade C or above) or equivalent.
+- You should have GCSE Maths and English at grade C/grade 4 or above (or equivalent).

-- Requirements are two A Levels, one of which must be at least a grade C or above (combined 48 UCAS points or above) or an equivalent stand alone subject (CACHE Level 3 Certificate/Diploma, BTEC, International Baccalaureate, etc).
+- two A Levels, one of which must be at least a grade C/grade 4 or above (combined 48 UCAS points or above) or an equivalent stand alone subject (CACHE Level 3 Certificate/Diploma, BTEC, International Baccalaureate, etc).

 - candidates with English as an additional language must hold IELTS 6.5 (Academic).